tc39/notes/es8/2017-07/jul-27.md

 DH: Because is an immutable API, which is a good thing

-BF: Are you freezing those properties?
+BFS: Are you freezing those properties?

 MPT: Yes, the polyfill right now is a getter